From long-awaited openings to fresh dining spots and destinations, we bring you our monthly round-up of new things to do in Dubai.

 13. Visit Dubai’s new cultural district

 Al Seef has opened on the shores of Dubai Creek, and it’s a shopping, dining, and entertainment destination that will eventually be home to 500 shops, floating restaurants, and an authentic souk.
-While just a handful of vendors are open right now (including Lebanese-Armenian restaurant Mamikonian, The Brass Coffee & Community, and the flagship Bellamia gelato store), this is definitely an area to keep an eye on, as plenty more should be setting up shop in the coming months.
+While just a handful of vendors are open right now, this is definitely an area to keep an eye on, as plenty more should be setting up shop in the coming months.

 Al Seef, Dubai Creek, adjacent to the Al Fahidi historical district.
 More info on website.

 14. Book a table at a stylish new restaurant

 Mina Brasserie, the brand new concept by award-winning American chef Michael Mina, has just opened in the Four Seasons DIFC.
 Serving lunch and dinner, it’s a contemporary brasserie serving up international dishes in both its indoor restaurant and leafy outdoor terrace.
 Menu highlights include za’taar salmon and caviar with shallot potato cake, pickled onion and cucumber yogurt; tuna tartare with pine nuts, garlic, mint and sesame-habanero oil; and wood-fired lamb chops.